 In a nutshell, it’s an electric pressure cooker.
 It comes in 4 different sizes and the older models differ slightly to the newer models but not enough to have to run out and buy the latest version.
 Remember back in the day when pressure cookers needed to be used on the stovetop?
 That’s no longer the case.
 It’s a completely safe (when used properly) plug-in appliance that builds contained pressure and cooks and steams food ridiculously fast!
-Faster than most other methods and the results are spectacular.

 It’s really more of an all-in-one appliance because it also sautés, it has the ability to be a slow cooker, a rice cooker, it makes hard boiled eggs, it cooks meat like kalua pork and shredded chicken as well as complete meals like chicken taco bowls and Instant Pot meatloaf and mashed potatoes.
-It also makes spaghetti and other pasta, soups such as potato soup, yogurt, stews, chili, you name it!
+It also makes Instant pot spaghetti and other pasta, soups such as potato soup, yogurt, stews, chili, you name it!

 Benefits of the Instant Pot